langflow-ai/langflow/DEVELOPMENT.md

 Modifying a component is much the same as adding a component: it is generally easier to make changes in the UI and then save the file in the repository.
 Please be sure to review and modify unit tests; if there is not a unit test for the component, the addition of one that at least covers your changes would be much appreciated!

+> [!NOTE]
-> Note: if you have an old version of the component on the canvas when changes are saved and the backend service restarts, that component should show "Updates Available" when the canvas is reloaded (i.e. a browser refresh).
+> If you have an old version of the component on the canvas when changes are saved and the backend service restarts, that component should show "Updates Available" when the canvas is reloaded (i.e. a browser refresh).
 [Issue 5179](https://github.com/langflow-ai/langflow/issues/5179) indicates this behavior is not consistent, at least in a development setting.

 ## Building and Testing Changes